 This adaptive reuse project consisted of a 100-year-old two-story warehouse with an adjacent three-story office building.
 The building needed to be modernized and brought to current code standards.

-Adaptive Reuse Project
+Initial Challenges Of The Adaptive Reuse Project

-In the basement of the original 2-story warehouse is a fully operational distribution center that would stay intact.
-The second level, 20,000 SF, wasn’t structurally capable of supporting heavy equipment or store products.
-There was an adjacent three story office building.
-On the basement level there were small meeting rooms and an auditorium.
-The second floor was a small reception area and offices.
+The basement of the original two-story warehouse is a fully operational distribution center that would remain intact.
+Moving up to the second level, it was not structurally capable of supporting heavy equipment or storing products leaving 20,000SF of unused space.
+Adjacent to the warehouse, a three-story office building added in 1995 connects to the warehouse through a series of stairs.
+The original layout has small meeting rooms and an auditorium on the basement level.
+The second level contains a small reception area and offices.
 The third floor housed the executive offices, conference rooms, executive admin, sales support, and customer service.
-Low ceilings on the third floor made the space feel confined.
+The third floor had low ceilings making the space feel confined and dark.

 To increase energy efficiency, the original industrial steel windows were replaced with a fiberglass insulated window system.
 Allowing natural light to fill the open office and clerestory.
 It was important to mimic the appearance of the original windows to not compromise the building’s facade.